pes2ug23cs194/ecommerce-de-project/README.md

 Architecture (Bronze → Silver → Gold).

 The pipeline ingests raw transactional data, validates and cleans it using PySpark, and transforms it into an analytics-ready Star Schema.
-The resulting Gold layer is then used for business-oriented analysis of customer behavior, seller performance, and customer retention.
+The gold layer is analyzed entirely in **Spark SQL** — customer segmentation, seller risk scoring, and cohort retention — with pandas/matplotlib used only for the final visualization step.
+Findings are packaged into an interactive dashboard and a written business-recommendations report, including a benchmark-backed opportunity-sizing analysis for one recommendation.

 The project demonstrates modern Data Engineering and Business Analytics concepts including:

-- Data ingestion
-- Data profiling
+- Data ingestion and profiling
-- Data quality validation
-- Data cleaning and standardization
+- Data quality validation and standardization
-- Dimensional modeling
-- Star schema design
+- Dimensional modeling and star schema design
-- Analytical SQL
+- Analytical SQL (Spark SQL, including window functions)
-- Customer segmentation
+- Customer segmentation (RFM)
-- Seller performance analysis
+- Seller performance and risk scoring
 - Cohort retention analysis
-- Business dashboarding
+- Business dashboarding and benchmark-backed opportunity sizing
-- Data-driven business recommendations

 ---

 ## Objectives

-The primary objective of this project is to simulate a real-world Data Engineering and Business Analytics workflow by building an analytical data warehouse from raw transactional data and using the resulting data to answer business questions.
+The primary objective of this project is to simulate a real-world Data Engineering and Business Analytics workflow: build an analytical data warehouse from raw transactional data, and use the resulting data to answer concrete business questions.

 The project focuses on: